Competitive Drive: Valley Center athlete qualifies for every state swimming event

 NEWTON, Kan.
 (KSNW) – Valley Center’s Caroline Tipton started her junior swim season with an ambitious goal: Meeting all 11 of the state swimming qualification times.

-“I was a little bit nervous for a couple of races, like the 100m butterfly and the 500m freestyle, but I had a goal and set my mind to it,” said Tipton.
+“I was a little bit nervous for a couple of races, like the 100-meter butterfly and the 500-meter freestyle, but I had a goal and set my mind to it,” said Tipton.
 “It’s nice to have a goal.”

 While Tipton may have had her doubts, her high school swim coach, Abra Thieme, knew she was capable from their first day of practice last year, before the spring season was canceled amid the pandemic.